James M. Anderson, MD

 Richard W. Hanson, PhD

-Richard W. Hanson, PhD, the Leonard and Jean Skeggs Professor of Biochemistry, is renowned for his research in metabolism.
+Richard W. Hanson, PhD, the Leonard and Jean Skeggs Professor of Biochemistry, had a long and distinguished career in biochemistry and served nearly 40 years at CWRU.
+Hanson was renowned for his research in metabolism.
 Hanson received both the prestigious William C. Rose (1999) and the ASBMB/Merck (2006) awards from the American Society of Biochemistry and Molecular Biology, as well as the Meade Johnson Award (1971) and the Osborne/Mendel Award (1995) from the American Institute of Nutrition for his research in metabolism.

 Arthur H. Heuer